williamslab/ped-sim/README.md

 impossible since the reproducing individuals in branches 3 and 4 must be the same sex in order to both have children with the individual in branch 1.

-### Example def file: `example/full_half_1st_2nd_cousins.def`

-The first entry in the `example/full_half_1st_2nd_cousin.def` file simulates a single pedigree that has four generations:

-    def full1-2-cous 1 4
-    3 0 4
-    4 1

-Because the first two generations are not explicitly listed, they have the default number of branches: one and two for generations 1 and 2, respectively.
-Since the number of samples to print is 0 by default, no samples are printed from these generations.
-In generation 3, there are four branches, with generation 2, branch 1 a parent (along with a founder spouse) of branches 1 and 2, and generation 2, branch 2 a parent (with a founder spouse) of branches 3 and 4.
-No samples from generation 3 are printed.
-Finally, generation 4 has four branches, the same as the previous generation, with one sample printed per branch, or a total of four individuals printed.
-Because the four branches in generation 3 included two sets of full siblings, two pairs of the four samples in generation 4 are first cousins.
-The other pairs are second cousins, and their most recent common ancestors are in generation 1.

-The second entry in this file is very similar to the first:

-    def half1-2-cous 1 4
-    2 0 2 1:1 2:1
-    3 0 4
-    4 1

-The only difference between this pedigree and the one above is in generation 2.
-This generation once again has two branches, and each branch has the reproducing individual from generation 1, branch 1 as one of their parents.
-However, because the specification is separated for the two branches and includes only branch number 1, these branches are the offspring of two different founders and are thus half-siblings.
-In consequence, the ultimate descendants in generation 4 are a mix of (full) first cousins and half-second cousins.

 ### Example def file: `example/second_deg.def`

 The first entry in the `example/second_deg.def` file simulates 10 pedigrees